-Publication Date: 4/3/2020 Effective Date: 7/1/2020-6/30/2021 Last Revised: 1/25/2021 www.bcomnm.org
+Publication Date: 5/12/2021 Effective Date: 7/1/2021-6/30/2022 Last Revised: 5/12/2021 www.burrell.edu

 Burrell College of Osteopathic Medicine

 3501 Arrowhead Drive | Las Cruces, New Mexico | 88001

 The content of this catalog is for general information and does not constitute a contract between the Burrell College of Osteopathic Medicine and its students, applicants for admission, staff or faculty.
 It is not intended to, nor does it contain all regulations that relate to students.
 The College reserves the right to make changes at any time to reflect current College policies, administrative regulations and procedures, amendments by state law, and fee changes.
 Such changes will be deemed binding upon students upon adoption.
 The College is not responsible for misrepresentation or provisions that might arise as a result of errors in preparation.
 Enrolled students should also refer to the Student Handbook and be familiar with all content and comply with the stated provisions.